Using User-Generated Content In Affiliate Campaigns

 Using user-generated content in your campaigns requires both strategy and responsibility.
 You must respect intellectual property rights, protect privacy, and maintain transparency with your audience.

 Credit the creator when using someone’s photo, quote, or video.
 Tag them in your post, mention their handle, or include a byline.
-This builds goodwill and increases the chances of content being reshared, which can expand your reach organically.
+This builds goodwill and increases the likelihood that content will be reshared, expanding your reach organically.

-Even when using user-generated content, you must disclose that you are promoting a product as an affiliate.
-Transparency builds trust and keeps you compliant with FTC guidelines.
+Even when using user-generated content, you must clearly and conspicuously disclose that you are promoting a product as an affiliate.
+Transparency is non-negotiable and ensures compliance with FTC guidelines.

 Where to Find High-Quality UGC